ramblingbarney/refactored-funicular/README.md

   * Click 'Search'
   * The user is shown the Recipe header and description for matching the matching cuisine with the first result having the lowest total time with the rest of the results in descending total time order

+### Click on Bubble Graph Label with Cuisine results with Descending User Votes

+* As a user I want to click on the graph bubble label and be shown that cuisine recipes by User Votes descending

+* Example acceptance criteria:
+  * Click on bubble graph label
+  * The user is shown the Recipe header and description for matching the matching cuisine with the first result having the highest User Votes with the rest of the results in descending User Votes order

 ## Manual Testing